cyberswaycurity/cyberswaycurity/README.md

 This github contains challenge solutions and walkthrougs for CTF competitions.

-There may also be explanations of cybersecurity topics included.
+There may also be explanations of cybersecurity topics.